Cuates/angulartvfeed/README.md

         &#60;/mat-form-field&#62;
       </pre>
     * Save and Exit
-  * Navigate to the .css component of choice file and add the following to the css code
+  * Navigate to the .scss component of choice file and add the following to the css code
     * <pre>
         // Input field styling
         .mat-form-field {